 PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY PHILIPPE PSAILA / SCIENCE PHOTO LIBRARY

 Cell viZio.
 Surgeon using the cell viZio imaging system with an endoscope to examine a patient.
-The cell viZio, which was developed by Mauna Kea Technologies, France, allows microscopic images of tissue to be taken in situ.
-Both the normal endoscope image (left) and the microscopic image of the tissue (right) can be seen.
-The cell viZio allows diagnosis of diseases such as cancer by 'optical biopsy', a minimally invasive technique.
-The system consists of a long tube containing thousands of optical fibres.
+The cell viZio, which was developed by Mauna Kea Technologies, France, allows microscopic images of tissue (monitor, left) to be taken in situ.
+The cell viZio allows diagnosis of diseases such as cancer by optical biopsy, a minimally invasive technique.
+The system consists of a long tube containing several thousand flexible optical fibres.
 At the tip of the tube is a very thin probe (350 microns diameter), which enters the tissue.
-A laser shines on the tissue and relays the microscopic image to a computer, which displays the image on a monitor.
+A laser shines on the tissue and relays the digital microscopic image to a computer, which displays the image on a monitor.